PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Empirical Evaluation for Datasets

 \subsection{Exact Method and Relaxation}

-Training \spo{}, \pfyl{}, and \dbb{} with a linear relaxation instead of solving the integer program improves computational efficiency.
-However, the use of a ``weaker" solver theoretically undermines model performance.
-Therefore, an important question arises about the tradeoff when using a linear relaxation in training.
-To this end, we compare the performance of end-to-end approaches with their relaxation using 2D knapsack and TSP as examples.
-We use the same instances, models, and hyperparameters as before.
+Training \spo{}, \pfyl{}, and \dbb{} with a linear relaxation instead of solving the integer program improves the computational efficiency.
+However, the use of a ``weaker" solver theoretically undermines the decision quality.
+Therefore, an important question arises about the trade-off when using linear relaxation in training.
+To this end, we compare the performance of end-to-end approaches with their relaxation using the 2D knapsack and TSP as case studies.
+We ensure consistency by using the same instances, models, and hyperparameters as in our previous experiments.

 There are several integer programming formulations for the TSP.
-Besides DFJ, we also implemented the Miller-Tucker-Zemlin (MTZ) formulation \cite{miller1960integer} and the Gavish-Graves (GG) formulation \cite{gavish1978travelling}.
-Although they all have the same integer solution, they differ in their linear relaxations.
-Since DFJ requires column generation to handle the exponential subtour constraints, its linear relaxation is hard to implement.
+In addition to DFJ, we have also implemented the Miller-Tucker-Zemlin (MTZ) formulation \cite{miller1960integer} and the Gavish-Graves (GG) formulation \cite{gavish1978travelling}.
+Although all formulations yield the same integer solution, they differ in computational efficiency and linear relaxations.
+Since DFJ requires column generation to handle exponential subtour constraints, its linear relaxation is hard to implement.
 The GG formulation is shown to have a tighter linear relaxation than MTZ.
-Thus, we use DFJ for exact \spo{}, \pfyl{}, and \dbb{}, and MTZ and GG for the relaxation to investigate the effect of solution quality on regret.
+Thus, we use DFJ for exact \spo{}, \pfyl{}, and \dbb{}, and MTZ and GG for relaxation to investigate the effect of the quality of the solution on regret.

-According to Figure \ref{fig:rel-time}, using a linear relaxation significantly reduces the running time.
-As shown in Figure \ref{fig:rel}, the impact on the performance on knapsack is almost negligible.
-Interestingly, relaxed methods have the potential to perform better on small data, perhaps because the linear relaxation acts as a regularization to avoid overfitting.
-For TSP, Figure \ref{fig:rel} demonstrates that a tighter bound does reduce the regret, and \dbbrel{} shows advantages over \dbb{}.
-Overall, using relaxations achieves fairly good performance with improved computational efficiency.
+According to Figure \ref{fig:rel-time}, the use of linear relaxation significantly reduces training time.
+As shown in Figure \ref{fig:rel}, the impact on the performance of the knapsack is almost negligible.
+Interestingly, relaxed methods have the potential to perform better on small data, perhaps because linear relaxation acts as a regularization mechanism that prevents overfitting.
+For TSP, Figure \ref{fig:rel} demonstrates that a tighter bound does reduce the regret more, and \dbbrel{} with GG formulation shows advantages over \dbb{}.
+Overall, employing relaxations achieves commendable performance with enhanced computational efficiency.
 Moreover, formulations with tighter linear relaxation lead to better performance.